 For Civil Protection, specific requirements for interim and ex-post evaluation are provided in the Decision on a Union Civil Protection Mechanism (Art.
 34).

-Evaluations are carried out by independent experts who assess the activities of the European Commission's Humanitarian Aid and Civil Protection (ECHO).
+Evaluations are carried out by independent experts who assess the activities of the European Commission's Humanitarian Aid and Civil Protection department (ECHO).
 Their conclusions and recommendations feed into ECHO's strategic planning, programming, communication policy and to the budgetary cycle.